JelsaTHE 2026 TRAVEL GUIDE

 Shopping

-Papelu – one of the best-curated kids’ shops in all of Dalmatia, with adorably designed and exceptional quality kids’ clothing and toys.
+Papelu: one of the best-curated kids’ shops in all of Dalmatia, with adorably designed and exceptional quality kids’ clothing and toys.
 The owner makes everything herself, by hand, and you can feel the love and skill in every item on the shelves.

 Family fun

 Little ones will love the adorable Mini Disco, a dance party just for them, held on Sunday and Wednesday evenings all summer long in the park.
-There is also the “Little Town of Jolha” (dialect for Jelsa) Children’s Creativity Festival with weekly performances from local children and a Dance of the Sails in June, where festively lit historic sailboats take over the harbour.
+There is also a Dance of the Sails in June, where festively lit historic sailboats take over the port.

 Kino Mediteran runs kid-friendly, English-language films on its outdoor screen throughout the summer months.

-Head over one afternoon to Jelsa’s own Adventure Park for some great family fun between sunbathing and swimming.
-Against the backdrop of Jelsa’s pine forest on the north side of the harbour, the park provides a range of activities suitable for all ages and skill levels, such as ziplining through the treetops, navigating rope courses, and testing their agility on suspended bridges and swings.
+Head over one afternoon to Adventure Park for some great family fun between sunbathing and swimming.
+Against the backdrop of pine forest on the north side of the town, the park provides a range of activities suitable for all ages and skill levels, such as ziplining through the treetops, navigating rope courses, and testing their agility on suspended bridges and swings.
 The list goes on with paintball, climbing walls, battle archery, trampolines, and bubble football.
 A guaranteed unforgettable day of fun for little (and larger!) ones.

 Nightlife

 Jelsa feels a world away from the raucousness of Hvar Town, yet it’s far from dull or quiet in the evenings.
-For visitors whose days of late night revelry are mostly in the past – or who just want a mellower change of pace – Jelsa strikes a great balance.
+For visitors whose days of late night revelry are mostly in the past, or who just want a mellower change of pace, Jelsa strikes a great balance.

 Here are our top two picks for a laidback evening:

-- Mojito Bar – we almost hate to share this one, because it is our local place and has an amazing atmosphere, even during the most crowded weeks of the summer.
+• Mojito Bar: We almost hate to share this one, because it is our local place and has an amazing atmosphere, even during the most crowded weeks of the summer.
 Awesome harbourfront location.
 Perfect cocktails.
 Please don’t tell anyone else?

-- Monade – part cafe, part art gallery, part jewellery store, part bar… Monade does it all, and with inimitable style.
+• Monade: Part cafe, part art gallery, part jewellery store, part bar… Monade does it all, and with inimitable style.
 The perfect place to enjoy a glass of wine (or three) with friends.

 Where to eat in Jelsa